tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 Rust, Go, and functional languages at all and were replaced with tuples, enum, ADT, i.e. **factual functional features that should've been there since the beginning**.

+Now check this out, **there's a version of `try`-`catch` much better than the old one** most programmers are used to, but that only shows (again) that imperative is doomed (in an ideal setup) indeed:

+If TS had `try`-expressions (like Kotlin) the imperative version would get much better regarding correctness and style (no multiple-returns, no mutable variable, lets think about it), but **expressions are declarative so functional** in the end 😋.

+Therefore, even a factually better `try`-`catch` ends up **converging** closer to FP, and we don't even need it as languages like Rust don't even have them at all as said above.

 #### Trying with Less Coupled Functions